-When you have found these out, simply subtract the kerb weight from the GVW, and you will have the maximum weight you are legally allowed to carry in your van.
+Once you know your GVW and kerb weight, simply subtract the kerb weight from the GVW, and you will have the maximum weight you are legally allowed to carry in your van.

-So, for example, if you have a van with a GVW of 2240kg and a kerb weight of 1415kg, you would subtract one from the other, and see that you are allowed to carry up to 825kg extra.
+For example: a van with a GVW of 2240 kg and a kerb weight of 1415 kg would be allowed to carry up to 825 kg of additional weight.